TERMS AND CONDITIONS FOR ACCESSING THE RBS HUB INCUBATION PROGRAM

 Ability to make a difference in the world through a sustainable business model, in all its aspects (economic, environmental and social)

-ARTICLE EIGHT – SELECTION OF SUCCESSFUL CANDIDATES AND FINAL DECISION ON THE CALL FOR APPLICATIONS
+ARTICLE SEVEN – SELECTION OF SUCCESSFUL CANDIDATES AND FINAL DECISION ON THE CALL FOR APPLICATIONS

 The successful candidates will be selected in line with the following process:

 First filtering will be executed by Incubator’s coordinators.